Skin Problems in Cats: Owner’s Guide

 When we think of bacterial infections, often it’s pus or septic wounds that spring to mind.
 But skin infections don’t always look like that.
 Sometimes infected skin can just look dry and flaky.
 Other times, there may be ulcers or red, oozy patches known as hotspots, and other times it may look like acne or blackheads.

 Skin infections in cats rarely heal well without medical intervention.
-This is because the infected skin usually becomes itchy and sore, and the cat’s natural response is to lick, scratch or bite at the area.
+This is because the infected epidermis usually becomes itchy and sore, and the cat’s natural response is to lick, scratch or bite at the area.
 This in itself damages the skin further, and introduces bacteria from the cat’s mouth into the vulnerable skin, making it more infected.

 Sometimes, the bacteria infecting a cat’s skin didn’t come from their own mouths and claws, but someone else’s!
 Catfight wounds are very common in cats, and even relatively shallow scratches can easily become infected.
 If your cat has a couple of scratches, it’s usually fine to keep an eye at home.
 Still, if they are covered in lacerations, it’s a good idea to get some medical attention.